 - Craft personalized targetted onboarding emails.

-So what are we doing wrong even when we’re doing everything right?
+So what are they doing wrong even when we’re doing everything right?
 Why is the product-led growth not fulfilling its promise?
-Should we start doing demo calls and neglect our in-app onboarding and onboarding emails?
+Should they start doing demo calls and neglect the in-app onboarding and onboarding emails?

 Conversely, if you’ve been doing demo calls but want to transition to an easier, more cost-effective onboarding process, what do you need to do?
 Is this transition even possible?